great-expectations/great_expectations/docs/guides/expectations/how_to_create_and_edit_expectations_based_on_domain_knowledge_without_inspecting_data_directly.md

 ### 1. Use the CLI to generate a helper notebook

-From the command line, run:
+From the command line, use the <TechnicalTag tag="cli" text="CLI" /> to run:

 ```bash
 great_expectations suite new